 In January 2008, Mr. Nicolay was named as a “Rising Star” in the Illinois Super Lawyers edition of Chicago Magazine, having been nominated by fellow members of the Illinois bar.
-In February 2019, he was named a “Super Lawyer” in the area of Government Affairs in the same publication and was the only state government lobbyist so honored.
+Since February 2019, he has been named a “Super Lawyer” each year in the area of Government Affairs in the same publication and was the only state government lobbyist so honored.

 Mr. Nicolay is past President and serves on the Board of Directors of The Advocacy Group, an international governmental affairs organization.
 He serves as the Vice-Chair of the Illinois Governor’s Mansion Association, a not-for-profit corporation which administers the public use of the Governor’s Mansion in Springfield and the Hayes Mansion in DuQuoin.
-He is also Vice-Chair of the Board of Trustees of MacMurray College, served two terms on the Board of Directors of the Illinois State Chamber of Commerce, and served on the Board of Directors of Intermountain Corporate Affairs Company.
-He is honored to serve on the Advisory Board of Misericordia/Heart of Mercy Home in Chicago, a residential facility for 600 developmentally disabled children and adults, which is a pro bono client of the firm.
+Additionally, John is a member of the Board of Directors of the 100 Club of Illinois, which supports the families of first responders killed in the line of duty.
+He has also served as Chair of the Board of Trustees of MacMurray College, served two terms on the Board of Directors of the Illinois State Chamber of Commerce, and served on the Board of Directors of Intermountain Corporate Affairs Company.
+He is honored to serve on the Advisory Board of Misericordia/Heart of Mercy Home in Chicago, a residential facility for over 600 developmentally disabled children and adults, which is a pro bono client of the firm.

 Mr. Nicolay received a B.S. in history and political science from MacMurray College and a J.D. from DePaul University College of Law.
 He is admitted to practice in the Illinois Supreme Court and the United States District Court for the Northern, Central, and Southern Districts of Illinois.